Combat Missions: Evolution 7: Pilot Down

-During Evolution 7 Scott Helvenston played the role of a pest getting under the skin of some Alpha team members (notably Mel Spicer and Daniel O'Shea) during the Training Exercises.
+During this episode, Scott Helvenston played the role of a pest getting under the skin of some Alpha team members (notably Mel Spicer and Daniel O'Shea) during the Training Exercises.
 It got so bad that all four teams had an informal meeting at the Snake Pit with Rudy Boesch and other senior ranking officials.
 Members of Alpha confronted Helvenston whom they believe has gone too far in poor sportsmanship and creating a bad reputation among the SEALS.